Wavefront super-resolution for Adaptive Optics systems on ground-based telescopes: Problem modeling

 where $\boldsymbol{\phi}^{p}_{t}$, $\boldsymbol{s}_{x,t}^{p}$ and $\boldsymbol{s}_{x,t}^{p}$ represent the high-resolution phase and the wavefront gradients in the horizontal and vertical directions, respectively, detected by the $p$-th WFS at time step $t$.
 Here, $R\boldsymbol{\phi}^{p}_{t}$ can be viewed as a joint representation of the phase on a coarse grid, where each pixel corresponds to a subaperture on the WFS detector.
 The pixels on the coarse grid are employed to estimate the signals detected by individual subaperture.

 At this point, we have completed the mapping from the high-resolution phase to the WFS gradient detection.
 We aim to solve the inverse problem, i.e., to reconstruct the high-resolution phase $\boldsymbol{\phi}^{p}_{t}$.
 Since we want to include multiple WFSs and detection over a period of time in our model, establishing the relationship between all detection points is crucial.
+Similar approaches have been proposed in the literature~\cite{Ono_2016, oberti2022super}, but they primarily focused on real-time execution rather than multi-time-step post-processing.
 In the following sections, we will focus on building and analyzing this relationship.